CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Large heaps of wreckage are visible within the ruin.
 In one corner stands a shattered loom.
 ```

 Six twig blights skulk in the thicket south of the ruin.
-Allow each character to attempt a Wisdom (Perception) check, contested by the blights' Dexterity (Stealth) check, to avoid being taken by surprise.
+Allow each character to attempt a Perception Skill Check, contested by the blights' Dexterity (Stealth) check, to avoid being taken by surprise.

 Notably, any loud noises in this area will alert the cultists in area 13, who will proceed cautiously to investigate.